Goa & Uttar Pradesh clamp down on online gambling

 Both of these states show signs of fatigue when it comes to keeping, primarily, online gambling under control.

-While Uttar Pradesh wants to make it more costly for a person to risk gambling, the situation in Goa shows that their gambling laws, although regulated, are still flawed.
+While Uttar Pradesh wants to make it more costly for a person to risk gambling.
+The situation in Goa shows that their gambling laws, although regulated, are still flawed.

-When looking at when a gambling industry should regulate, we can see from other countries that regulation, rather than prohibition, is the way forward.
+When looking at when a gambling industry should regulate.
+We can see from other countries that regulation, rather than prohibition, is the way forward.

 If that will be the case for Uttar Pradesh is still to be seen.